 If you do choose to cut your larger potatoes, make sure and leave at least two “eyes” for every piece.
 Use a clean, sharp knife to cut the potato into several large pieces shortly before planting.

-Leaving the cut pieces in a cool and humid space overnight will give them enough time to callous before planting.
-The callous will help prevent infection from soil contact.
+Leaving the cut pieces in a cool and humid space overnight will give them enough time to callus before planting.
+The callus will help prevent infection from soil contact.

 We plant our seed potatoes whole to minimize worm damage.
 If you have problems with wireworms, maggots or other pests, planting whole potatoes may be a good idea.
 Pests are attracted to the juicy exposed flesh of a cut potato.